Sustainable consumer behaviour: Personal growth

 This emphasizes satisfaction through experiences and development of personal abilities instead of through commercially provided consumption experiences.

 Many of the key traits of voluntary simplification have been exhibited in a less extreme, but more widespread way, through the phenomenon of "downshifting."
 Downshifting involves a change of lifestyle and consumption patterns that exchange a relatively highly paid/lower stress but more rewarding, and shifting to a lower level of material consumption but a higher level of quality of life and personal satisfaction.

 Sustainable consumption choices

 All types of consumption are not equally important in terms of their sustainability impacts.
 The European Environmental Impact of Product Project provides a rigorous analysis of research into the environmental impact of products consumed by households.
 The project's input/output-based methodology assesses 255 domestic product types against a wide range of environmental impacts.
 It concludes that 70–80% of total impacts relate to food and drink consumption; housing (including domestic energy use); and transport (including commuting, leisure, and holiday travel).
-Ideally, all aspects of our consumption behaviors and production systems will become oriented toward sustainability, but initially significant progress would be achieved through the following:
+Additionally, plastics pollution is a growing issue as they can be found in 40 percent of the world's ocean surfaces and contain 15–51 trillion pieces of plastics according to studies.
+Ideally, all aspects of our consumption behaviors and production systems will become oriented toward sustainability, but significant progress would be achieved through the following: